dentarg/auth0-blog/_posts/2016-11-09-migrating-an-angular-1-app-to-angular-2-part-2.markdown

 }
 ```

 First we'll import the `Title` class from `@angular/platform-browser`.
-In our `HomeComponent` class, we'll create a `pageName` string and set it to `Dinosaurs`.
+In our `HomeComponent` class, we'll create a `pageName: string` property and set it to "Dinosaurs".
 Then we'll add the `private titleService: Title` to our constructor function.
-In our `ngOnInit` function, we'll set the title to the `pageName`.
+In our `ngOnInit()` function, we'll set the title to the `pageName`.
 You can consult the Angular 2 docs to [learn more about the Title service](https://angular.io/docs/ts/latest/cookbook/set-document-title.html).

-Now let's do the same for the about and 404 components `about.component.ts` and `error404.component.ts`.
-We can also _delete_ the `about.component.scss` and `error404.component.scss` files and any references to them.
+Now let's do the same for the about and 404 components: `about.component.ts` and `error404.component.ts`.
+We'll also _delete_ the `about.component.scss` and `error404.component.scss` files and any references to them.
 The about and 404 components will be plain pages with some static copy.
 We can use Bootstrap classes to style both and don't need componetized SCSS.

 Now open the about component `about.component.ts`: